ASSAULT CHARGES ATTORNEY IN ST. LOUIS, MISSOURI

 Assault in the third degree includes:

-acting in such a way that someone else is in serious risk of dying or suffering serious injuries through recklessness
+• Acting in such a way that someone else is at serious risk of dying or suffering serious injuries through recklessness

 Possible Penalties